-13QP Stephen Hodgson has served many years in engineering leadership positions for the Pebble Project, including studies of the Project in 1991 and 1992 for a previous owner.
+QP Stephen Hodgson has served many years in engineering leadership positions for the Pebble Project, including studies of the Project in 1991 and 1992 for a previous owner.
 He joined Northern Dynasty as Vice President Engineering in 2005 and has been engaged in the Project since that time, managing engineering studies.
 With the creation of the Pebble Partnership in 2007, he was Director of Engineering until 2011.
 Between 2011 and 2013, he served as a member of the Project's Steering Committee and resumed the engineering leadership role in 2013.
 In 2017, he was named Senior Vice President Engineering and Project Director for the Pebble Partnership with responsibility for the technical aspects of the Project, including oversight of the development of the Project Description.
+He left the role with Pebble Partnership in 2021 and returned to his role as Vice President Engineering with Northern Dynasty.

 QP Hodgson has visited the Pebble site many times, the most recent occasion in October 2019, to observe and oversee the collection of engineering and other data for Project design for the environmental assessment process.
 He has interacted continuously with the geological team during his tenure with Northern Dynasty and Pebble Partnership, including collaborating in the development of enclosing pits to define resources.
-QP Hodgson has reviewed all sections of this Report and discussed the information presented by each of the QPs.
+QP Hodgson has reviewed all sections of the 2022 PEA and discussed the information presented by each of the QPs.